 - See South Dakota State University's consultation services page for more information on the free consultation

-- For more details on illnesses and injuries related to the workplace, see South Dakota Department of Labor's available resources
+- For more details on workplace injuries in South Dakota, see the U.S. Department of Labor's website

 South Dakota Courses Online